 Workshop page: http://geneticimprovementofsoftware.com/events/icse2023

-Call for Contributions
+Call for papers: pdf

+All accepted papers must be presented at the workshop.
 The best paper and best presentation will be awarded during the workshop.

 The official publication date of accepted papers is the date the proceedings are made available in the ACM or IEEE Digital Libraries.
 This date may be up to two weeks prior to the first day of ICSE 2023.
 The official publication date affects the deadline for any patent filings related to published work.
 Purchases of additional pages in the proceedings is not allowed.